Data Centers in Venice

 Market Access, Business & Tax Climate

-Regional Market Reach Venice provides effective digital infrastructure access for a population of nearly five million in the Veneto region.
-It also serves as a strategic edge location for content and services delivered to neighboring markets in Slovenia and Croatia.
+Regional Market Reach Venice provides effective digital access to the a population of nearly 5 million in the Veneto region, one of Italy's wealthiest.
+Its strategic location also makes it a viable point of presence for serving markets in neighboring Slovenia, Croatia, and Austria.

 Natural Disaster Risk

-Venice has a Low overall disaster risk profile, with an INFORM Risk score of 3 out of 10, as of September 2025.
-While the overall risk is low, the region's geography exposes it to specific, elevated natural hazards.
+Venice has a low overall disaster risk profile, with an INFORM Risk score of 3 out of 10 as of September 2025.
+The risk assessment highlights that while the overall threat is minimal, specific environmental factors require attention.